-5. I Mobile technology guidance
+5.1 Mobile technology guidance

-- 5.1.1 Cameras and mobile phones are prohibited in all toilet and changing areas. - 5.1.2 No photographs may be taken on personal mobiles/tablets or for an adult's own records. - 5.1.3 All staff are aware of safeguarding issues around the use of mobile technologies and their associated risks and will rigorously follow protocols set out in the Acceptable Use Policy (and the Mobile Technology policy in settings with Early Years provision: referring to Section 3 - The Safeguarding and Welfare Requirements of the Statutory Framework for the Early Years Foundation Stage.
+- 5.1.1 Cameras and mobile phones are prohibited on the school site. - 5.1.2 No photographs may be taken on personal mobiles/tablets or for an adult's own records. - 5.1.3 All staff are aware of safeguarding issues around the use of mobile technologies and their associated risks and will rigorously follow protocols set out in the Acceptable Use Policy.